MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-planning-supplies-manually.md

 -   Sales Order Processor

 ## <a name="prerequisites"></a>Prerequisites
- Before you begin this walkthrough, you must install the [!INCLUDE[prod_short](includes/prod_short.md)].
+ Before you begin this walkthrough, you must install the [!INCLUDE[d365fin](includes/d365fin_md.md)].
 The following modifications must be made to the database:

 -   Delete all existing sales orders for bicycles.
--   Create one sales order for 10 bicycles at EAST location.
+-   Create one sales order for 10 bicycles at BLUE location.
 -   Delete all planned and firm planned production orders.
 Do not delete started orders with entries that are already posted.

  As a rule, use the suggested data in this walkthrough because this data has the necessary records.